xackery/xackery.com/content/posts/wbc3/tpe/heroes.md

 ---
-title: WBC3 TPC Hero Choices
+title: WBC3 TPE Hero Choices
 weight: 0
 chapter: true
 ---

-This was last updated for TPC 0.9
+This was last updated for TPE 0.9

 ## Races